Advent – The Savior Will Come

 Once I had a list of things that I wanted to pay attention to, I looked for the through-line and words that could capture that.
 “Intentional” was a fairly obvious choice for me that time.
 It was the one word that would govern all those things—I had to be intentional about everything from taking enough breaks to making smart use of my space.

 Chances are good that your list from year to year will have a lot of the same themes, but hopefully you’ll be ever growing, so some items will fall off and new ones will come.
-You’ll also be exiting and entering new seasons of life, and as you do, you’ll find that your list needs to reflect that.
+You’ll also be exiting and entering new seasons of life, and as you do, you’ll find that your list needs to reflect those changes.
 Maybe you’ll be balancing a new baby or kids going to school or kids leaving the house; maybe it’ll be sorting through belongings before a big downsize or choosing a new career or finally working on that dream project you’ve been thinking about for years.

 Whatever season you’re in, embrace that and make your list—and hence your word choice—reflect it.